IntuitDeveloper/SampleApp-Webhooks-DotNet/README.md

 -----------------------
 In order to successfully run this sample app you need a few things:

-1. Visual Studio 2013 with MVC5 and SQL server express 2012
+1. Visual Studio 2015 with MVC5 and SQL server express 2012, .Net Framework 4.6.1
 2. A [developer.intuit.com]( https://developer.intuit.com/) account
 3. An app on [developer.intuit.com]( https://developer.intuit.com/) and the associated app token, consumer key, and consumer secret.
 4. [QuickBooks .NET SDK]( https://developer.intuit.com/docs/0100_quickbooks_online/0400_tools/0005_accounting/0010.net_tools/0060_installing_the_.net_sdk) (already included in the sample app).
 You need to update/restore it using Nuget Package Manager